Donor Interview & Story Composition

 Donor Stories Motivate Others to Give and Generate Second Time Gifts

-Legacy giving donor stories are among the most effective ways to reach and engage with your audience.
-They have power.
+Legacy giving storytelling is the most effective way to inspire your audience.
+Stories carry power.

-Your donors want to make a difference — and they want to be a key part of your winning team.
-That’s why it’s important to have a system in place to pursue, record and share donor stories.
+Your donors want to make a difference — they want to be a key in your winning team.
+That’s why it’s important to have a system in place to pursue, record and share their stories.
 The problem, for most fundraisers, is finding the time to do it and do it well.
 Donors are always happy to talk … and talk, and talk, and talk … when you ask them, “What’s your story?”
 That’s a good thing.
 As long as you have plenty of:

 • Time to interview